MichelleRahman21/capstone-backend-michelle/README.md

 - What is the purpose of this action?
 - How is the action handling errors?
 - Can unauthenticated users access this action?
-- Does this action show all "examples", or just the ones that belong to the cu currently signed-in user?
+- Does this action show all "examples", or just the ones that belong to the currently signed-in user?
 - Which terminal handler is used to send a response?